MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 ## Setup Jekyll with a Dockerfile
 > How to use a Jekyll image in a Dockerfile

-If you have more complex setup steps, then Jekyll through a container directly as above might be too limiting.
+If you have more complex set up steps, then Jekyll through a container directly as above might be too limiting.

 For example, you might want to install Postgres, Go or Python using `apt-get`, `apk` or `curl`.
 See a few samples below.